• Skip to main content

 What does “ittekimasu” mean in Japanese?

-Japanese people say “ittekimasu” when they are about to leave their homes to announce their departures.
-This phrase is often translated into English as “I’m going”, “I’ve gotta go”, “see you later”, or such.
-English, however, doesn’t have a phrase which has exactly the same meaning as the Japanese phrase, I think.
-In this blog post, therefore, I will explain this phrase in detail based on its components.
-My explanations would help Japanese learners to understand “ittekimasu” more clearly.
+English doesn’t have a perfect translation for this phrase, I think.
+Japanese people say “ittekimasu” to announce their departures when they leave their houses.
+So, this phrase is often translated into English as “I’m going”, “I’m leaving”, or even “see you later”.
+Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese textbooks.
+In this blog post, however, I will explain it in detail based on its grammatical components.
+And also, I will explain how to use it through an example sentence.
+My explanations would help Japanese learners understand “ittekimasu” more clearly.
 Then, let’s get started!

 Contents